holgerbrandl/kalasim/docs/userguide/docs/state.md

 # State

-States together with the `Component.wait()` method provide a powerful way of process interaction.
+States together provide a powerful way of process interaction.

-A state will have a certain value at a given time.
-In its simplest form a component can then wait for a specific value of a state.
+A state will have a value at any given time.
+In its simplest form a component can [`wait()`](component.md#wait) for a specific value of a state.
 Once that value is reached, the component will be resumed.

 ## Examples